BKManabat/Jaundice-Detection/README.md

 # Jaundice-Detection

 This repository contains code for monitoring jaundice in newborn infants using image processing algorithms.
-Detection of yellow pigmentation in skin through image processing is done in four steps: color correction, skin region identification, color palette extraction, and color thresholding.
+Detection of yellow pigmentation in skin is done in four steps: color correction, skin region identification, color palette extraction, and color thresholding.
 The code libraries used are NumPy and OpenCV respectively.

 ## Color Correction